 It had to be.
-Reviling or revering Richard Nixon, wrote historian Richard Perlstein, had become ‘a key seam of the American divide’ long before he ever scaled the presidency.
-It only made sense, then, that Nixon would finally win the top job amid national trauma in 1968: capping off war, race riots, and gunshots for Bobby Kennedy and Dr. King.
+Reviling or revering Richard Nixon, wrote one historian, had become ‘a key seam of the American divide’ long before he ever scaled the presidency.
+It only made sense, then, that when Nixon did win the top job, it was amid national trauma: 1968 saw war, race riots, and gunshots for Bobby Kennedy and Dr. King.
 In a wonderful inauguration speech, Nixon promised to heal the country’s soul.
 He was lying.

 In office at last, he pandered to what he deemed the Great Silent Majority, preying on a constituency that was white, middle-class, and fed up with a counterculture that had spun out of control.
 In creating that constituency, King Richard went for broke.
-He was a graceless, spiteful mirror to the many who, as one commentator put it, were neither charming Kennedys, nor privileged Bushes, nor slick Clintons: the Nixon voter wanted nothing more but to give those dirty hippies a kicking.
+He was a spiteful mirror to the many who, as one commentator put it, were neither charming Kennedys, nor privileged Bushes, nor slick Clintons: the Nixon voter wanted nothing more but to give those dirty hippies a kicking.
 Their president was happy to oblige.

 But it was foreign policy that was Richard III’s overweening passion, steep though he did it with his own persona; adoring China-aligned thugs like Yahya and Ceausescu, and launching into filthy tirades about democrats as eccentric as Trudeau (‘I had been called worse things by better people,’ said Trudeau) and as false as Indira (‘We really slobbered over that old witch,’ huffed Nixon).

 Yet the same question remains asked of such leaders: do they hold any relevance today?
-Nixon, and to a greater extent Reagan, fathered the modern-day Republican Party, maneuvering the diehard Democratic South into an unthinkable realignment with GOP ideals of law and order, world prestige, and status affirmation for worried whites.
+Nixon, and to a greater extent Reagan, fathered the modern-day Republican Party, manoeuvring the diehard Democratic South into an unthinkable realignment with GOP ideals of law and order, world prestige, and status affirmation for worried whites.

-Speaking for a ‘silent majority’ was Nixon’s final act of division, a mutant strain that rejected both Lincoln’s better angels and Johnson’s Great Society, fracturing the United States across lines of race, wealth, and social status, and creating the blue state-red state polarity that his successors continue to exploit.
+Speaking for a silent majority was Nixon’s final act of division, a mutant strain that rejected both Lincoln’s better angels and Johnson’s Great Society, fracturing the United States across lines of race, wealth, and social status, and creating the blue state-red state polarity that his successors continue to exploit.
 Not least, he left the presidency a greatly weakened institution, adding to people’s faithlessness in government.
 It would take Ronald Reagan, a mass manipulator in his own right, to erase the gloom of Poor Richard from nation and party.

-Ironically though, it seems difficult to imagine an entire generation of grubby neocons – including its biggest monsters, Rumsfeld and Cheney – coming to prominence without catching the eye of Nixon and his successor, America’s last accidental president.
+Ironically though, it seems difficult to imagine an entire generation of grubby neocons – including its biggest monsters, Rumsfeld and Cheney – coming to prominence without catching the eye of Nixon and his successor, Jerry Ford, America’s last accidental president.

 His last day in office saw a tearful speech: ‘My mother was a saint,’ and, ‘Others may hate you, but they don’t win, unless you hate them.
 And then you destroy yourself.’
 Inconsolable at his wife’s funeral in 1992, he succumbed to popular expectation for the first time, dying less than a year later.
-With fitting strangeness, it was perhaps Nixon’s final, awkward, intrinsic symbol of the dual victory – as he departed in disgrace from the White House lawns – that continues to inspire love and hate for the many Great Silent Majorities to come.
+With fitting strangeness, it was perhaps Nixon’s final, awkward, intrinsic symbol of the dual victory – as he departed in disgrace from the White House lawns – that continues to inspire rage and resentment for the many Great Silent Majorities to come.